Learned-Database Systems Security: Case Study: The PGM Learned Index

 \paragraphbe{Background: the PGM index.} At the core of PGM is a linear-time streaming algorithm that finds the optimal piecewise-linear function which approximates, up to an additive error parameter $\epsilon$, the key-to-index mapping for a (sorted) array of keys.
 PGM applies this algorithm to build a multi-level index, where each level is a piecewise-linear approximation of the data on the next level, and the penultimate layer approximates the actual key-to-index mapping.
-This structure does not contain gaps like ALEX, and additional machinery is required to support efficient insertions.\,\footnote{Insertions are performed by maintaining a logarithmic (in the input) number of separate structures of sizes $\{2^i\}_{i\in \big[\log n\big]}$.
-Keys are inserted by building an index of size 1 and placing it at position 0.
-If position 0 already contains an index, we merge the two indices and place them in position 1, if that is available.
-Otherwise, more merges are performed.
-Eventually, the lowest empty position before the insertion, will contain all indexed keys that existed before the insertion, plus the new key.
-See~\cite{ferragina2020pgm}}
+This structure does not contain gaps like ALEX, and additional machinery is required to support efficient insertions (see~\cite{ferragina2020pgm}).

-Since each level's linear model is an $\epsilon$-approximation of the key positions in the level below it, lookups are performed by traversing the index from top to bottom, getting the model's prediction $p$ for the key's position, and performing a binary search for the key's actual position within $p-\epsilon,p+\epsilon$.
+Since each level's linear model is an $\epsilon$-approximation of the key positions in the level below it, lookups are performed by traversing the index from top to bottom, getting the model's prediction $p$ for the key's position, and performing a binary search for the key's actual position within $\left [ p-\epsilon,p+\epsilon \right ]$.
 This implies that the number of operations performed during a lookup depends only on $\epsilon$, which is a constant parameter regardless of the data, and the index's height.

 \paragraphbe{Attack: distinguishing two key distributions.} Indexes are often underlying databases serving multiple users with varying privilege levels~\cite{mongodbindexes,mongodbpermissions}, where it is required that users' data is properly compartmentalized.
 We will show that, simply by measuring query latency of accessing \emph{their own keys}, an attacker can easily tell between two different victim key distributions, due to the index size being dependent on them, dramatically affecting attacker's latency.